reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     return selectedCars;
 }
 ```
-We added a new condition into `if` statement.
-This helps us move into our next set of examples, where we will see how to use `lambda expression` on the stream API and as the method argument.
+We added a new condition to the `if` statement.
+This helps us move into our next set of examples, where we will see how to use a Lambda expression on the stream API and as the method argument.

-#### World after lambda expressions
+#### The World After Lambda Expressions
 We have the same problem as in the [previous example](#world-before-lambda-expressions).
 Our client wants to find all cars with some criteria.
 Let us see a little less rigid solution to this problem:
 ```java
 public interface Criteria<T>{